Alfresco/docs-alfresco/federation-services/latest/using/index.md

 ### Search Audit

 Search audits are collected by all search API endpoints.
 This includes searches performed through Discovery.
 In this page you can view the audits for the last week.
-For a broader view, these reports can be retrieved through the [Audit Report Service REST API](https://api.simflofy.com/#/Audit Report Service){:target="_blank"}<!--FIXME: link to the simfloly api, should it stay this way?-->
+For a broader view, these reports can be retrieved through the [Audit Report Service REST API](https://api.simflofy.com/#/Audit Report Service){:target="_blank"}.

 ### Event Audit